skooter500/GP-2018-2019/README.md

 ![Sketch](images/p29.png)

-Google Sacred Geometry and see if you can code some of the images
+Google Sacred Geometry and see if you can code some of the images!

 # Week 4
 ## Lecture